 The Foundations of a Newsletter

 Action is what you do to increase engagement.
-There are a number of things you can do to connect to your audience better.
-You can increase engagement by using offers, gated content and surveys.
+There are several things you can do to connect to your audience better.
+You can increase engagement by using offers, gated content, and surveys.

 Newsletters convey ideas, opportunities, and descriptions.
-They need to be fresh, exciting and relevant to help you connect to your audience base.
-Make sure that your content is dynamic and engaging enough to grasp the attention of the recipient.
+They need to be fresh, exciting, and relevant to help you connect to your audience base.
+Make sure that your content is dynamic and engaging enough to grasp the attention of the recipients.

-Aesthetic is important because it allows people to be comfortable with communication.
-They know where to find things and they know the tone in which things are being communicated.
+Aesthetics is important because it allows people to be comfortable with communication.
+They know where to find things, and they know the tone in which things are being communicated.
 These are some of the things that significantly contribute to engagement because your newsletter becomes identifiable.
-Ensure that the branding on your newsletter is consistent with the branding on your website to maintain the user experience.
+Ensure that the design/branding on your newsletter is consistent with the branding on your website to maintain the user experience.

 Audiences are the people you are sending out the newsletters to.
 The newsletter should be for people who are invested in what you are sending out.
 Marketing segmentation is your friend when it comes to choosing your audience.

-Whereas the bigger the better applies to your newsletter audience list, you also need to audit it to make sure that you only have relevant people receiving your newsletters.
+When it comes to your newsletter audience, the bigger it gets, the better for your business.
+But you also need to audit it to make sure that you only have relevant people receiving your newsletters.
 For example, if someone has not engaged with your monthly newsletter in two years, you probably need to remove them from your audience list.